 Does reclassification mean BPC-157 will be safer to buy online?

 Reclassification would open a regulated path through licensed compounders with a prescription.
 It does not change the quality or legal status of gray-market research peptide vendors.
 The vendor-quality problem (under-dosed vials, undisclosed impurities, fabricated COAs) is independent of the compounding rules.
-Run batch numbers through a COA lookup regardless of what the FDA does in July.
+Verify batch numbers on the testing lab's public portal regardless of what the FDA does in July.

 Sources